-- successfully complete development activities, including the remaining pre-clinical studies and planned clinical trials for QR-010, which we expect to initiate in the fourth quarter of 2014; - complete and submit New Drug Applications, or NDAs, to the U.S. Food and Drug Administration, or FDA, and Marketing Authorisation Applications, or MAAs, to the European Medicines Agency, or EMA, and obtain regulatory approval for indications for which there is a commercial market;

-- · complete and submit applications to, and obtain regulatory approval from, other foreign regulatory authorities; - set a commercially viable price for any products for which we may receive approval; - obtain commercial quantities of our products at acceptable cost levels; - develop a commercial organization capable of sales, marketing and distribution for the products we intend to sell ourselves in the markets in which we have retained commercialization rights; - find suitable partners to help us market, sell and distribute our approved products in other markets; - · achieve acceptance among patients, clinicians and advocacy groups for any products we develop; and - obtain coverage and adequate reimbursement from third-party, including government, payors.
+- · successfully complete development activities, including the planned pre-clinical and clinical studies for our product candidates; - complete and submit New Drug Applications, or NDAs, to the U.S. Food and Drug Administration, or FDA, and Marketing Authorization Applications, or MAAs, to the European Medicines Agency, or EMA, and obtain regulatory approval for indications for which there is a commercial market; - complete and submit applications to, and obtain regulatory approval from, other foreign regulatory authorities; - set a commercially viable price for any products for which we may receive approval; - obtain commercial quantities of our products at acceptable cost levels; - develop a commercial organization capable of sales, marketing and distribution for the products we intend to sell ourselves in the markets in which we have retained commercialization rights; - · find suitable partners to help us market, sell and distribute our approved products in other markets; - achieve acceptance among patients, clinicians and advocacy groups for any products we develop; and - · obtain coverage and adequate reimbursement from third-party, including government, payors.